RetroDECK/ES-DE/THEMES-DEV.md

     - Delay in seconds before scrolling starts.
     - Minimum value is `0` and maximum value is `10`
     - Default is `3`
     - This property can only be used when `textHorizontalScrolling` has been set to `true`
+* `textHorizontalScrollGap` - type: FLOAT
+    - As the scrolling text is looped, a second copy is rendered after the first one.
+This property defines a relative gap value to control the distance between these two text instances.
+    - Minimum value is `0.1` and maximum value is `5`
+    - Default is `1.5`
+    - This property can only be used when `textHorizontalScrolling` has been set to `true`
 * `fontPath` - type: PATH
 * `fontSize` - type: FLOAT